-Four teams take responsibility for different areas of the project, and each student is assigned to one team.
+Four teams within each lab will take responsibility for different areas of the project, and each student is assigned to one team.
 Every team has one lead coordinator who works with the TA to ensure progress on the project.

 - Strategy and Project Management Team: develops overall strategy, coordinates workflows

 - Platform Team: develops WordPress site for project, envisions other apps and tools

 - Content Team: coordinates all content, including assignments, editing and gathering needed assets